Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsSchedulingScheduledTaskRequest.md

 ### NewKeyfactorWebKeyfactorApiModelsSchedulingScheduledTaskRequest

-`func NewKeyfactorWebKeyfactorApiModelsSchedulingScheduledTaskRequest(scheduleType CSSCMSCoreEnumsScheduledTaskType, ) *KeyfactorWebKeyfactorApiModelsSchedulingScheduledTaskRequest`
+`func NewKeyfactorWebKeyfactorApiModelsSchedulingScheduledTaskRequest(scheduleType int32, ) *KeyfactorWebKeyfactorApiModelsSchedulingScheduledTaskRequest`

 NewKeyfactorWebKeyfactorApiModelsSchedulingScheduledTaskRequest instantiates a new KeyfactorWebKeyfactorApiModelsSchedulingScheduledTaskRequest object
 This constructor will assign default values to properties that have it defined,